AdobeDocs/advertising.en/help/integrations/audience-manager/import-audiences.md

 ### Steps to Import Audiences to [!DNL Search, Social, & Commerce]

-[!DNL Adobe] personnel will perform most or all of the following steps.
+[!DNL Adobe] personnel perform most or all of the following steps.

 1. The Adobe Account Team should submit a request to the data operations team to set up an integration between [!DNL Search, Social, & Commerce] and Audience Manager.
 Include the names of the Audience Manager segments that you want to export to [!DNL Search, Social, & Commerce].